Jeremy Strong to star in 'An Enemy of the People' Broadway revival

 An Enemy of the People has appeared on Broadway 10 times before, most recently in 2012.
 Manhattan Theatre Club presented that revival, starring Boyd Gaines, at the Samuel J. Friedman Theatre.

-Check back for information on An Enemy of the People tickets on New York Theatre Guide.
+Get An Enemy of the People tickets now.

 Photo credit: Jeremy Strong.
 (Photo courtesy of production)